Plutonomicon/plutarch-plutus/docs/INTRO.md

 x = pconstant True
 ```

-To reiterate: in the above snippet, `x` represents a computation that is _tagged_ with the type `PBool`, that, when evaluated, returns a result that is semantically `True`.
-The `PLift` and `PConstant` typeclasses provided the associated types necessary for Plutarch to convert to and from Haskell types to Plutarch's `PType` tags.
+The familiar `Bool` has a `PConstant` instance and it corresponds to `PBool` (which has a `PLift` instance).
+Therefore `PLifted PBool ~ Bool` and `PConstanted Bool ~ PBool`.

-### Dynamic building of constant `Term`s with `pcon`
+## Dynamic building of constant `Term`s with `pcon`

 Sometimes the value that we want to treat as a constant `Term` is not known at compile time.
 To explain how to construct constants when we can only determine the value at runtime, we will examine the `PMaybe` Plutarch type.
 It can serve the same purpose as the `Maybe` type in Haskell: to represent the situation where computation may not produce a sensible result.

 `PMaybe` has the following definition: